 - Departure From Trade Standards

-The CSLB may deny a license application if it believes the applicant has failed to meet the qualifications for the licensure.
+The CSLB may deny a license application if it believes the applicant has failed to meet the qualifications for the license.
 Common grounds for denial include insufficient work experience, criminal convictions, and prior license discipline.
 If your license application has been denied, you have a limited amount of time to appeal and request an administrative hearing.

 For more information or to see how we can help you, contact us today!